Schneegans/schneegans.github.io/_posts/2015-09-20-signal-slot.md

 ## What's the Signal / Slot Pattern?

-<div class="well"><p class="quote"> [...] a language construct [...] which makes it easy to implement the Observer pattern while avoiding boilerplate code.
-The concept is that GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.<a href="https://en.wikipedia.org/wiki/Signals_and_slots"> - Wikipedia</a></p></div>
+<div class="well"> [...] a language construct [...] which makes it easy to implement the Observer pattern while avoiding boilerplate code.
+The concept is that GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.<a href="https://en.wikipedia.org/wiki/Signals_and_slots"> - Wikipedia</a></div>

 So basically it allows for event based inter-object communication.
 In my opinion it's intuitive to use and produces easily readable code when used in a moderate amount.
 And the big plus: It can be added to your program with one simple template class!

 There are many libraries around (refer to the linked Wikipedia article) implementing this pattern, but it's so easy to implement on you own that I would recommend to do this without an additional dependency.
 All you need is the header I posted below.
 And it's a good exercise.

-## The Signal Template Class
+## The signal template class

 Below you can find the entire class.
 Because this class is using variadic templates you can define signals which pass any kind of data to their slots.
 Basically you can create signals which allow for arbitrary slot signatures.
 The emit method will accept the same argument types you declared as template parameters for the Signal class.
 The class is documented with comments and should be quite understandable.
 Further below you will find two usage examples.